1. Air Tour

 Test your skills at Blue Mountain Resort – Summit Aerial Park with four levels of difficulty.
 Try your luck at Gorilla Grove Treetop Adventures and Adventure Center at Skytop Lodge with in-air obstacles.

 Uncover pretty panoramas while boating.
 Choose to cruise along our rivers and lakes to catch fiery foliage reflections off the water.
 The woodlands surrounding the waterways present breathtaking views.
 Bring your own boat or rent one!

 Rubber Duckie Boat Rentals offer boat rentals on Lake Wallenpaupack until late October.
 Visit one of our parks, Mauch Chunk Lake Park and Tobyhanna State Park, to launch your boat.
 The parks are open from dawn until dusk.

 Continue an action-packed day with a stay at a campground.
-Don Laine Campground, Jim Thorpe Camping Resort and Adventure Campground at Whitewater Challengers offer on-site activities for everyone to enjoy.
+Don Laine Campground and Jim Thorpe Camping Resort offer on-site activities for everyone to enjoy.
 Spend a night with nature from now until mid-October.